SMS Notification Module

-- Go to the Config section of the Gateway.
+- Go to the Config section of the Gateway Webpage

-- Choose Alarming > Notification from the menu on the left to open the Alarm Notification Profiles page.
+- Scroll down to Alarming > Notification from the menu on the left.

-- Find the blue arrow and click on Create new Alarm Notification Profile.
+- On the Alarm Notification Profiles page, click on Create new Alarm Notification Profile.

 - Select the SMS Notification profile type and click Next.